6 Reasons Your Dandruff Treatment Isn't Working

 Dandruff treatment is not as simple as getting rid of itching and flakes.
 Figuring out the cause of dandruff is essential to finding the best treatment.
 These causes include seborrheic dermatitis, an overgrowth of yeast that causes increased skin cell production, and even other conditions such as eczema.

-If you’ve been using an anti-dandruff shampoo that doesn’t seem to be working, don’t blame the product just yet — there could be other factors could be at play.
+If you’ve been using an anti-dandruff shampoo that doesn’t seem to be working, don’t blame the product just yet — there could be other factors at play.
 Here are six more reasons your dandruff treatment isn’t working and what you can do about them.

 It Might Not Be Dandruff